 When visionaries collide…

-With well-known education philanthropist Dale Halton as the catalyst, the Aspire Carolinas Foundation team brought their extensive backgrounds in philanthropy, education, and fundraising together to create a new model of “school.”
+With well-known education philanthropist Dale Halton (1937-2023) as the catalyst, the Aspire Carolinas Foundation team brought their extensive backgrounds in philanthropy, education, and fundraising together to create a new model of “school.”

 Dale Halton and Jennifer Nichols began planning for an organization to help establish independent schools in areas where there is a clear need for alternative educational settings for students who learn differently.
 The organization would assist local communities in creating a framework of collaboration and network of support to establish and maintain each school.

 They worked with Marty McCarthy on the start-up phase.
 Marty had served as Rector of St. John’s Episcopal Church when he experienced the call to begin opening schools in the Carolina region based on the Classical Education model.
 Jennifer Nichols had many years working in both education and non-profit fundraising, with a specific focus and passion for helping challenged learners.
-Dale Halton is a well-known philanthropist who has supported education in the Charlotte region for decades.
+Dale Halton was a well-known philanthropist who has supported education in the Charlotte region for decades.

 What if they could partner to help children with learning differences and Asperger’s all across the Charlotte region gain access to small schools in their local community?
 They knew there was a huge need, and there are children currently struggling in their local public and private schools unable to attain success.